September 13, 2019

 But f[orget] that!!

 I am now with the understanding that I need to allow myself a bit of room to share photos and maybe a story or two with you.

 I believed that not planning to do so would help remind me that I can stay present and enjoy the trip fully while there.
 I felt as though it would help me to limit my need for picture taking, and I think I still agree with the fruitfulness of that endeavor.
 Some pictures were taken, but I feel I limited myself relatively well.

 I struggle admitting this, but I hardcore judge others and the excessive picture taking.
 I think after having a small Snapchat phase, I recognized how unnecessary that practice is.
 Which is probably my own insecurity manifesting into some weird sanctimony.
-Regardless, it is obnoxious.
-I do not want to be obnoxious.
+Regardless, I do my best to be self-aware, and to not be obnoxious to others.

 I get anxious when I see people so concerned with the need for attention from others, based off of a prime moment in their travels (or just general life experiences, for that matter).
 I want to remind them—as I also need to remind myself—that we really do not need that outside attention to gain the inner self-allowance of celebration.

 That being said, it was hard not wanting to be a member of the popular party.
 When I saw so many people working for that perfect picture, I started to think—